connecttrego/trego_backend/README.md

     - `medicineId` (Long) - The ID of the medicine to find the maximum discount for
   - Response: Returns a BigDecimal value representing the maximum discount percentage
   - Example: `GET /api/medicines/1/substitutes/max-discount`

+### Attachment and Prescription Management
+The Attachment and Prescription Management feature allows users to upload prescriptions and other attachments related to their orders.

+**API Endpoints:**
+- `POST /api/attachments/upload` - Upload a prescription or attachment
+  - Request Parameters:
+    - `file` (MultipartFile) - The file to upload (required)
+    - `orderId` (Long) - Order ID to associate with the attachment (optional, but at least one of orderId, orderItemId, or userId must be provided)
+    - `orderItemId` (Long) - Order item ID to associate with the attachment (optional)
+    - `userId` (Long) - User ID to associate with the attachment (optional)
+    - `description` (String) - Description of the attachment (optional)
+  - Response: Returns an AttachmentDTO with the uploaded file details
+  - Example: `POST /api/attachments/upload` with form data including file and orderId=1

+- `GET /api/attachments/order/{orderId}` - Retrieve all attachments for an order
+  - Path Parameters:
+    - `orderId` (Long) - The ID of the order
+  - Response: Returns an array of AttachmentDTO objects
+  - Example: `GET /api/attachments/order/1`

+- `GET /api/attachments/order-item/{orderItemId}` - Retrieve all attachments for an order item
+  - Path Parameters:
+    - `orderItemId` (Long) - The ID of the order item
+  - Response: Returns an array of AttachmentDTO objects
+  - Example: `GET /api/attachments/order-item/1`

+- `GET /api/attachments/user/{userId}` - Retrieve all attachments for a user
+  - Path Parameters:
+    - `userId` (Long) - The ID of the user
+  - Response: Returns an array of AttachmentDTO objects
+  - Example: `GET /api/attachments/user/1`

+- `GET /api/attachments/{id}` - Retrieve a specific attachment by ID
+  - Path Parameters:
+    - `id` (Long) - The ID of the attachment
+  - Response: Returns an AttachmentDTO object
+  - Example: `GET /api/attachments/1`

+- `DELETE /api/attachments/{id}` - Delete an attachment
+  - Path Parameters:
+    - `id` (Long) - The ID of the attachment to delete
+  - Response: Returns HTTP 200 OK on success
+  - Example: `DELETE /api/attachments/1`

+**AttachmentDTO Fields:**
+- `id` (Long) - The attachment ID
+- `fileName` (String) - Original name of the uploaded file
+- `fileType` (String) - MIME type of the uploaded file
+- `fileUrl` (String) - Path to the stored file
+- `orderId` (Long) - Order ID associated with the attachment (if any)
+- `orderItemId` (Long) - Order item ID associated with the attachment (if any)
+- `userId` (Long) - User ID associated with the attachment (if any)
+- `description` (String) - Description of the attachment
+- `createdAt` (LocalDateTime) - Timestamp when the attachment was created
+- `updatedAt` (LocalDateTime) - Timestamp when the attachment was last updated

     USER ||--o{ ADDRESS : has
     USER ||--o{ ORDER : places
     USER ||--o{ PREORDER : creates